-Program 16: Reasonable Accommodations and Universal Design
+Program 17: Reasonable Accommodations and Universal Design

-For requests for reasonable accommodations, the City will review findings for approval for objectivity, remove additional conditions for approval, and remove the fee requirement for appeals.
+For requests for reasonable accommodations, the City will review findings of approval for objectivity, remove any subjective conditions for approval, and remove the fee requirement for appeals.
 The City will provide information to individuals with disabilities regarding reasonable accommodation policies, practices, and procedures based on the guidelines from HCD.
 This information will be available through postings and pamphlets at the public counter and on the City's website.